 - 1. Meet, or have an assistant meet, each director and company as they arrive.
 Show them dressing rooms and places for make-up, scenery, costume, and prop storage.
-Show them where seats have been reserved for directors and alternates. - ONLY those directors and students entered on the official entry may be in the dressing room/holding areas.

-2. Afte er each school's arrival, collect the following from them: Drace of revealty payment for performance of the play at this center

-Proof of royalty payment for performance of the play at this contest.
-A letter from the principal shall suffice.
-If scenes from a long play are being produced, publisher or author permission is required as per Section 1033 (c) (2) (B) for cutting.
-UIL permission to produce plays not on the approved lists.
-UIL permission for scenic items requiring special approval.
-A clearly marked script indicating the text being performed.
-(Before Rehearsal) A music log.
-(Before Rehearsal) Ask for their signed "Community Standards and Copyright Compliance Form."

-- 3. If rehearsal is on contest day, See section on CONTEST DAY - 4.
-When the Adjudicator(s) Arrive: - Show the adjudicator(s) the working space. - Provide the judging materials from the League. - Assure yourself that the critic is completely familiar with the official judging standards, selection of all-star cast and other League One-Act Play Contest procedures. - Provide a copy of the program.
+Show them where seats have been reserved for directors and alternates. - ONLY those directors and students entered on the official entry may be in the dressing room/holding areas. - 2.
+After each school's arrival, collect the following from them: - □ Proof of royalty payment for performance of the play at this contest.
+A letter from the principal shall suffice. - □ If scenes from a long play are being produced, publisher or author permission is required as per Section 1033 (c) (2) (B) for cutting. - UIL permission to produce plays not on the approved lists. - UIL permission for scenic items requiring special approval. - □ A clearly marked script indicating the text being performed.
+(Before Rehearsal) - □ A music log.
+(Before Rehearsal) - □ Ask for their signed "Community Standards and Copyright Compliance Form." - 3.
+If rehearsal is on contest day, See section on CONTEST DAY - 4.
+WHEN THE ADJUDICATOR(S) ARRIVE: - Show the adjudicator(s) the working space. - Provide the judging materials from the League. - Assure yourself that the critic is completely familiar with the official judging standards, selection of all-star cast and other League One-Act Play Contest procedures. - Provide a copy of the program.
 If requested, render illegible the names of directors and schools. - Adjudicators may use a secretary or assistant to take notes.
 They may use a laptop or other electronic devices to take notes.